Peter Doig: Artistic practice

+Traces of human civilisation in natural settings are a cornerstone of Doig's works, and his so-called 'Concrete Cabins' are exemplary of this theme.
+As well as private homes and other dwellings in Canada and the USA, Doig created a series of paintings and works on paper of Le Corbusier's modernist communal living apartments known as l'Unité d’Habitation located at Briey-en-Forêt, in France.
+In 1991, Doig was involved with a group of architects and artists known as La Première Rue who worked on the restoration of the building.
+The modern urban structures are partially revealed and hidden by the forest that surrounds them, a characteristic Doig explores in his works of the subject.
+Doig explained, "I had no idea that I might paint the building, I just was there sort of literally scrapping paint off the inside of the building, scraping the varnish off.
+But then, you know, walking around the building and taking photographs of it, I realised that the photographs reminded me of some of the paintings I had already made, and I thought, ‘Maybe I could paint- maybe paint this building as well’.
+So, I started experimenting with these, you know, drawings and photographing and filming it and getting more and more excited about what I was seeing, really."

-Created in the late 1990s, a series of paintings – including works such as Country-Rock (Wing Mirror) (1999) – depict a tunnel, a familiar landmark for Toronto residents since an anonymous artist painted a rainbow over it, at the northbound Don Valley Parkway, in 1972.
+Pop culture references also occur frequently in Doig's work.
+Created in the late 1990s, a series of paintings and works on paper – including works such as Country-Rock (Wing Mirror) (1999) – depict a tunnel, a familiar landmark for Toronto residents since an anonymous artist painted a rainbow over it, at the northbound Don Valley Parkway, in 1972.
 The rainbow has been repainted more than 40 times over two decades, despite authorities’ attempts to remove it.
 His 1997 painting Canoe-Lake was inspired by the 1980 slasher film Friday the 13th.
 In 2003, Doig started a weekly film club called StudioFilmClub in his studio together with Trinidadian artist Che Lovelace.
-Doig not only selects and screens the films; he also paints the poster advertising the week's film.
-He told an interviewer that he finds this ongoing project liberating because it is "much more immediate" than his usual work.
-In 2005, he was one of the artists exhibited in part 1 of The Triumph of Painting at the Saatchi Gallery in London.
+Doig not only selected and screened the films; he also painted posters advertising the week's film.
+He told an interviewer that he found this ongoing project liberating because it was "much more immediate" than his usual work.